Borod4r/unity3d-rainbow-folders/README.md

 # Unity3D Rainbow Folders

+Did you ever think about to highlight project folders that you use often?
+This simple but colorful asset allows you to do that!

-This asset allows you to set custom icons for folders in unity project browser.
+With "Rainbow Folders" you can set custom icon for any folder in unity project browser.

 ##### Unity Free Look
 ![Browser window example](https://raw.githubusercontent.com/PhannGor/phanngor.github.io/master/RainbowFolders/preview_rainbow_folders.png)